sh1kel/certification_tool/certification_tool/docs/usage.md

   Try to execute 'wget FUEL_URL'.
 It should be successful.

 * You need python 2.7
-* Download sertification tool from ....
+* Download verification tool from ....

 * Install next packages: python-yaml, python-argparse, python-netaddr, python-keystoneclient